Thebeleiver1/MarketPlace/README.md

 **Scenario:** User edits profile

 - Given I'm a logged in User
-- When I go to the edit profile page for my profile
+- When I go to the edit profile i can see all my info
-- And I change the text in the text fields and/or upload a new profile photo
+- And i should be able to change profile name email id and even change      photo or save with photo.
 - And I click "Update profile"
 - Then I should see my profile page
 - And the details should be updated